burkkyy/student-sundial/README.md

 TODO

-## Migrations - Database Management

-TODO

-### Seeding

-TODO

 # Deploying

 ## Production Environment (remote)

-1. Create the appropriate database, as specified by the `DB_DATABASE` environment variable, and
+1. Create the appropriate database, as specified by the `MYSQL_DATABASE` environment variable, and
-2. Make sure the default `dbo` schema exists in that database.

 ## Test Production Build Locally